rust-lang/rust-by-example/examples/generics/input.md

 A type parameter is specified as generic by the use of angle brackets and [camel case][camelcase]: `<A, B, ...>`.
 "Generic type parameters" are typically represented as `<T>`.
 In Rust, "generic" also describes anything that accepts one or more generic type parameters `<T>`.
+Any type specified as a generic type parameter is generic, and everything else is concrete (non-generic).

 For example, defining a *generic function* named `foo` that takes an argument `T` of any type:

 ```rust
 fn foo<T>(T) { ... }
 ```

-There are 2 basic rules regarding this which are applied at the type's first use:

-* Any type previously specified to be generic is generic.
-* Everything else is concrete (non-generic).

-These rules play out like this:
+Because `T` has been specified as a generic type parameter, it is considered generic when used here as `(T)`.
+This is the case even if `T` has previously been defined as a `struct`.

+This example shows some of the syntax in action:

 {generics.play}